 Artist’s Statement

-I’m interested in how visual art taps into the embodied senses and emotions.
-Working intuitively and imaginatively between figuration, abstraction and drawing, I enjoy the tensions that this can create with oil paint, through colour and mark-making.
 A work is complete when it feels emotionally charged and autonomous, but resists an instantaneous reading, inviting the viewer to make their own connections.

 Artist’s Bio

 Fiona Richmond (b.
 Guernsey, Channel Islands) is a painter and visual artist living and working in Guernsey.
 She has had solo exhibitions in Guernsey and Stockton on Tees, and has been included in group exhibitions at the Gate House Gallery, the George Crossan Gallery and the Guernsey Museum and Art Gallery.
+In 2021 she was awarded the Guernsey Arts Open Prize.

-Fiona holds a Bachelor of Arts Degree in Visual Art (Fine Art) and Art History from Middlesex University
+Fiona holds a Bachelor of Arts Degree in Visual Art (Fine Art) and Art History from Middlesex University.